 A man interviews, holding a microphone, students who stand in waders.

-Students explain for ABC Radio National what it was like looking after the gudgeon
+Students explain to ABC's Luke Radford what it was like looking after the gudgeon

 A number of schools across SA have been part of the southern purple-spotted gudgeon conservation program managed by Nature Glenelg Trust, in partnership with the Murraylands and Riverland Landscape Board and Hills and Fleurieu Landscape Board.